RobinKumar5986/wwwhisper/README.md

 A web server Alice uses is configured to authorize access to all resources within /protected path.
 Alice uses a generic web application to grant/revoke access to resources in /protected and to optionally notify users about shared resources.
-See [prototype of UI](http://mixedbit.org/wwwhisper) of such application.
+See [prototype UI](http://mixedbit.org/wwwhisper) of such application.

 Each time the request is made to a protected resource, the web server